jrpotter/notebook/notes/operating_systems/processes.md

 %%ANKI
 Basic
 What is a process context?
-Back: The state needed to restart a preempted process.
+Back: The process's state needed to e.g. restart it after preemption.
 Reference: Bryant, Randal E., and David O'Hallaron. *Computer Systems: A Programmer's Perspective*.
 Third edition, Global edition.
 Always Learning.
 Pearson, 2016.
 <!--ID: 1752201359223-->
 END%%